Sean Bailey: Other ventures

 Bailey is a founding investor of Teremana Tequila, founded by Dwayne "The Rock" Johnson.

 Personal life

-Bailey is the son of Jay Bailey, who was a biochemical engineer and professor at California Institute of Technology and Mary K. Bailey.
+Bailey is the son of Jay Bailey, a biochemical engineer and professor at California Institute of Technology, and Mary K. Bailey.
 For a time, he was the stepson of Frances Arnold, a biochemical engineer, California Institute of Technology faculty member, and Nobel Laureate.
 He attended the University of Colorado Boulder from 1987 to 1991.
-Bailey is married to Charmaine Bailey and they have two children.
+Bailey is married to Charmaine Bailey, and they have two children.